ghi-electronics/Documentation/software/console.md

 ## Immediate Window

-The immediate text box sends and runs the code immediately on the DUE hardware as soon as the `send` arrow is pressed.
+The immediate text box sends and runs the code immediately on the DUE hardware as soon as the `Enter` key or `arrow` button is pressed.

 ![DUE immediate window](./images/immediate-window.png)